The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: Generalized motivic Adams spectral sequences

-\subsection{Generalized motivic Adams spectral sequences}
+\section{Generalized motivic Adams spectral sequences}

+The motivic Adams spectral sequences is a computational device based on the motivic Eilenberg-MacLane spectrum.
+It converges to the homotopy groups of the $l$-completion \(X^{\wedge}_l\) of a motivic spectrum $X$, which we define as the Bousfield localization of $X$ at the mod-\(l\) Moore spectrum \(S/l\).

+The motivic Adams Novikov spectral sequence is a similar computational device, but based on the motivic Brown-Peterson spectrum \(ABP\).
+It also converges to the homotopy groups of the $l$-completion.

-If \(E\) is an arbitrary motivic ring spectrum and \(X\) a motivic spectrum, then there is a trigraded spectral sequence \(E_r^{s,t,u}(E,X)\) with differentials \(d_r: E_r^{s,t,u} \longrightarrow E_r^{s+r,t+r-1,u}\).\\ Smashing the cofiber sequence \(\bar{E} \rightarrow S \rightarrow E\) with \(\bar{E}^s\wedge X\) yields cofiber sequences The associated long exact sequences of homotopy groups form an exact couple, inducing the generalized motivic \(E\)-Adams spectral sequence.\\ If $E_{**}E$ is flat as a (left) module over the coefficients \(E_{**}\), one can associate a flat Hopf algebroid to \(E\) (See \cite[Lemma 5.1]{NOS} for the statement and \cite[Appendix 1]{RAV} for the definition and basic properties of Hopf algebroids).
-In this case the category of comodules over this Hopf Algebroid is abelian and permits homological algebra.
-The \(E_2\)- page of the $E$-Adams spectral sequence can then be identified as:
+Both are generalized Adams spectral sequences.
+The construction of these kind of spectral sequences is well known and mirrors the classical construction: If \(E\) is a motivic homotopy ring spectrum such that $E_{**}E$ is flat as a (left) module over the coefficients \(E_{**}\), one can associate a flat Hopf algebroid to \(E\) (See \cite[Lemma 5.1]{NOS}).
+The category of comodules over this Hopf Algebroid is abelian and thus permits homological algebra (Check \cite[Appendix 1]{RAV} for the definition and basic properties of Hopf algebroids). \\